 In~\cite{zaw2021energy}, the authors propose an energy-aware solution for resource management in federated edge computing.
 This work considers multi-access edge computing as the edge environment, and the proposal tries to improve training model performance, reduce the total time required to perform model training, and energy consumption of mobile devices by offloading part of the local dataset to the edge server to decrease the energy consumption of edge devices.

-Most of the existing proposals do not explore federated edge computing in which task are executed collaboratively, so the equilibrium between splitting a task across an edge and energy consumption remain as a challenge.
+Most of the existing proposals do not explore federated edge computing, where tasks are executed collaboratively, so the balance between splitting a task across an edge and energy consumption remains as a challenge.